C2SP/C2SP/https-bastion.md

    * The witness protocol produces [cosignatures][], which format signed messages with the prefix `cosignature/v1`.

-Further reuses of the witness key are NOT RECOMMENDED and MUST be analyzed for domain separation.
+Further reuses of the witness or bastion key are NOT RECOMMENDED and MUST be analyzed for domain separation.

 ## Appendix B — Example Go adapter

+This Go adapter turns a regular HTTP Handler into a bastion backend.

 ```go
 func connectAndServe(host string, handler http.Handler, key ed25519.PrivateKey) {